 * Don't buy the Sentricon termite bait stations.
 It's a waste of money and it is not at all effective.
 They do not draw termites to them- the only termites that get in there are the ones that happen to be burrowing right near the bait stations.
 Other termites could just as easily be drawn to the wood of your house.
 It's a scam.

 * Always - ALWAYS - be home when Terminix pays you a service call.
 They will try to convince you to take the service when you're not home.
 Don't let them.
 The technician will come there, do nothing, sign the paperwork and put it in your door.

 * When you cancel your account, get it in writing.
 If necessary, drive to the branch location and make the customer service rep give you a copy of the canceled contract.
 Terminix is notorious for continuing service, saying it was a misunderstanding, and then sending you to collection when you refuse to pay for service that you did not want because you had already been assured that your account was cancelled.

 * Area managers and Branch managers are encouraged, and shown how to, refuse to compensate you for any damages your house incurs from termites- even though you are supposedly covered under their "guarantee".

 In short, Terminix is not only the most unethical company I have ever had the displeasure of working for, but they are well known to their competitors in the pest control industry as being the most underhanded company out there.
 STAY FAR, FAR AWAY

-Review about: Terminix Pest Control.
+Product or Service Mentioned: Terminix Pest Control.